 - Once finished, transfer your shirt to the dryer and run the cycle on the tumble dry high setting (how hot does a dryer get).

 - Repeat the steps as necessary until you have achieved the degree of shrinkage you desire.

 In addition to the washing machine and dryer, there are a handful of other methods you can use to shrink your t-shirt.
 They are:

 The second most effective way to shrink shirts is by using boiling water.
 Heat shrinks clothes and boiling water has a whole lot of it!

 If you just want to shrink a certain area of your shirt without having to shrink the entire garment, you may wish to use the iron, steamer, or blow dryer.
 These 3 tools can shrink your shirt in specific places in a very short amount of time, so if the sleeves or neck on your shirt is a little loose you may choose to use one of these 3 options.

-To learn more about these methods read our article How to Shrink a T-Shirt: 5 Effective Method.
+To learn more about these methods read our article how to shrink a T-Shirt.

 How to Shrink a T-Shirt in the Wash FAQ